garvelj/go-micros/README.md

 Be aware that if you're starting the service for the first time, you should execute the SQL queries located in the authentication-service/scripts/userScript.sql file.

 This will create your users table with one user entry which is used for testing the authentication service.

+In Go, if you're to use RPC, it has to be both applications written in Go.
+For example, we would want to implement the RPC protocol to be used between the Broker and the Logger service.
+This would not work if the Broker is written in Go, and then Logger to be written in Java, or Rust or anything else.

+Luckily for us, we have everything written in Go :)

+Now with gRPC that is not the case.
+You can have services written in various languages but have them communicate via gRPC.